 - Follow the directions you are given and don’t decide that you know better than the gamekeeper or shoot captain.
 If they ask you to do something new on a shoot you should never reply: “The last keeper here never did it like this” or “we don’t normally do it that way.”
-The gamekeeper is the boss and beaters need to follow directions if they are to play a useful role.
+The gamekeeper is the captain and beaters need to follow directions if they are to play a useful role.
 Otherwise you may as well go home.

 - Listen carefully and obey instructions.
 Most keepers use radio-men in the line to pass on guidance which should be followed precisely.
 Sometimes the information will need passing quickly, clearly and quietly from one beater to the next.